anngo-1/mirror/README.md

-# mirror - Collaborative Canvas and Text Editor
+# mirror

-This is a real-time collaborative canvas and text editor built with Next.js, React, and Socket.IO.
+mirror is a real-time collaborative canvas and text editor built with Next.js, React, and Socket.IO.
 It allows multiple users to draw and edit text together in the same session, without any signup required.

 **Current Features:**